-The Financial Statements have been prepared in accordance with Nepal Financial Reporting Standards (NFRSs) issued by Accounting Standard Board - Nepal (ASB) pronounced on 13 September 2013.
+The Financial Statements have been prepared in accordance with Nepal Financial Reporting Standards (NFRSs) issued by Accounting Standard Board - Nepal (ASB).
 These standards require financial statements to be prepared under accrual basis.
-The structure of the financial statements is in accordance with the Directive No. 4 of Nepal Rastra Bank revised on 14.11.2075.
+The structure of the financial statements is in accordance with the Directive No. 4 of Unified Directive 2079 issued by Nepal Rastra Bank.